 If you’ve never seen resurrection eggs, they look like a simple set of plastic Easter eggs in various colors.
 But inside each egg is a symbol of the Easter story — a donkey for Jesus’ triumphal entry into Jerusalem, a die to represent the soldiers casting lots for Jesus’ clothes, etc.

-What I really love is that although we really only do them together as a family around Easter, the girls will occasionally grab the set to play with during quiet time, and those symbols remind them of the story as they’re playing.
+I love that although we only do them together as a family around Easter, the girls will occasionally grab the set to play with during quiet time.
+Those symbols remind them of the story as they’re playing.

 DIY Resurrection Eggs